💠 Lumenoid AI 🧠 NeuroLight 🪁 Space Crew

 ✦ About Me ✦

-🦕 Hi, I’m Doby Baxter - a multidisciplinary Software Consultant focused on human-centered technology, accessible interfaces, and thoughtful system design.
+🦕 Hi, I’m Doby Baxter - A transgender & neurodivergent Software Systems Consultant specializing in user-friendly tooling, system design & accessible interfaces.
 I combine technical capability with creativity and structured problem-solving to build resilient, user-friendly tools and inclusive digital experiences.
 My work spans system architecture, interface design, and developer-focused tooling, informed by both industry training and my lived experience as a neurodivergent technologist.
 My mission is to contribute meaningfully, grow consistently, and deliver technology that improves real human experiences.

 Technical Skills Overview